Datadog API Catalog

 Private APIs

 Also called internal APIs.
-Intended solely for internal use within a company or organization, used mainly for backend service communication.
-The most common type of APIs.
+These are only for internal use in an organization and are used mainly for backend service communication.
+These are the most common type of API.

 Partner APIs

 Also called third-party APIs.
-Another organization’s public endpoints that your organization uses to provide your services (for example, Stripe, Google, and Facebook).
+These are another organization’s public endpoints that your organization uses to provide your services (for example, Stripe, Google, and Facebook).

 Further reading